cakephp/docs/en/appendices/3-0-migration-guide.rst

 * Caching engines for :php:class:`Cake\\Cache\\Cache` are now configured using :php:meth:`Cake\\Core\\Configure` instead of using the ``config()`` method.
   ``Cache::config()`` will be removed for 3.0.0 stable.
-* Cache engines are now lazily loaded upon first use.
+* Cache engines are now lazy loaded upon first use.
 * :php:meth:``Cake\\Cache\\Cache::engine()`` has been added.